What Is Lucid Dreaming and How Does It Work?

 This level of control can lead to a more restful night's sleep.
 It also opens up the opportunity to experience things that would be impossible in everyday life and can give you the chance to practice a few real-life skills while you dream.

-Lucid dreaming takes practice, and there's a few things you'll want to do to prepare yourself for it, but it's possible with the tools and techniques we're about to go over.
+Lucid dreaming takes practice, and there are a few things you'll want to do to prepare yourself for it, but it's possible with the tools and techniques we're about to go over.

 Lucid Dreaming for the First Time